Skip to main content

 CLINICAL PEARLS

-• Prompt irrigation of all chemical burns, with any available nontoxic fluid on scene,even prior to arrival to the emergency department, is essential to ensure the best outcomes.
+• Prompt irrigation of all chemical burns, with any available nontoxic fluid such as water, as soon as possible (prior to arrival in the emergency department), is essential to ensure the...

 Subscribe to Access Full Content